CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 **Part 1 Digital Counter**

 First you can choose if you want to display the digital counter section at all maybe you only want to display individual counters.
 Next you can choose how many digits you want to be displayed.
 The last option in this section is to choose a theme for your digital counter. *\[Figure-9\]*

 ![Figure-9](http://cdn.coalaweb.com/images/docs/joomla-extensions/traffic/cw-traffic-mod-general-1.png "Figure-9"){.coalaweb-docs}

 **Part 2 Individual Counters**

 First you can choose if you want to display the individual counters section at all maybe you only want to display a digital counter.
 The next option is to choose a theme, this will affect which icons are displayed along side the individual counters or you can choose to have no icons.
+The next option allows you to turn on or off a horizontal line at the bottom of the counter section.

 Next you have the ability to turn on or off the display for today, yesterday, this week, this month and total it's up to you which ones you want to display.
-Under each of these options is a text box here you can assign a word to be displayed next to the item but if your site is multilingual leave these blank and use the language files to control what is displayed. *\[Figure-9a\]*
+Under each of these options is a text box where you can assign a word to be displayed next to the item. *\[Figure-9a\]*

 ![Figure-9a](http://cdn.coalaweb.com/images/docs/joomla-extensions/traffic/cw-traffic-mod-general-2.png "Figure-9a"){.coalaweb-docs}

 ### <a name="mod-layout"></a>Module Layout Options

 The first two options control the width of the counter section and the overall module width.

 The next option is the module layout you have three options to choose from.